L0stedMrlion/lionsproject-dsbot-v2/README.md

 Discord bot for our project named 🦁 Lion's Project, hosted on VPS on **Ubuntu 22.04**, writen in **Discord.js**

 Did you se some issue or some idea?
-[Report it!](https://github.com/L0stedMrlion/lionsproject-dsbot/issues)
+You can create a bug or feature request [here](https://github.com/L0stedMrlion/lionsproject-dsbot/issues)!
 ## 💾 Download
 Make sure you have git installed, if you dont have use commands below.